 I know what you want to talk about.
 I know how it pains you when others try to chase your words away.
 It isn’t a question of guilt.
 It’s fact — if you had chosen to listen, I would be alive.

 You sheltered him for nine months.
 You expanded with him, kept him safe.
 I watched you grow stretch marks, tiger stripes.
 I talked to him through you.
 I never thought to say thank you.
+Thank you.
+Thank you for holding my son, for cradling him even in death.
+He only ever knew love in you.

 I hate talking about these memories, because everyone is quick to tell me that it wasn’t my fault.
 Screw that!
 I don’t care about fault.
 I want to share my story.
 I want to remember the last week of my son’s life.
 I want to share these things that complicate how I feel about his death.
 I want to remember that this experience wasn’t entirely sunshine and roses.
 I want to remember what was real.